Balmy-protocol/token-lister/README.md

 # Token Lister

-This is the Token Lister for Mean Finance.
+This is the Token Lister for Balmy.
 It generates a curated and unified list of tokens from multiple sources.

 ## Requirements